Proton Beam Radiation Therapy for Non-Small Cell Lung Cancer

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, it mentions that patients should not have had systemic therapy less than 2 weeks before starting radiotherapy, which might imply a need to pause certain treatments.
 It's best to discuss your specific medications with the trial team.

-How is proton beam radiation therapy different from other treatments for non-small cell lung cancer?
+What evidence suggests that proton beam radiation therapy might be an effective treatment for non-small cell lung cancer?

 William Stokes